ConMark/ConMark.github.io/projects/GRINtrode.md

 title: "GRINtrode"
 permalink: /projects/GRINtrode
 ---
 For my PhD thesis, I wanted to build a neural implant that could simultaneously perform 2-photon GCaMP imaging and electrophysiology in overlapping populations of neurons.
+I decided on a GRIN lens based device with tetrodes surrounding the lens.
+I named this device the GRINtrode.

-The goal of this device was to record from the same neurons in the optical and electrical modalities.
+The goal of the GRINtrode was to record from the same neurons optically and electrically to investigate intricacies of each modality.

 By fiber coupling the device to a coherent imaging fiber bundle, I was able to use the GRINtrode in freely moving animals.